The optimal way to sustainable wellness

 Goal of the Sensible Fitness Program

 In short, it's functional fitness, but not at the cost of the other important parts of your life.

 How did I come up with the program design?

 By having carefully observed (over several years) the typical shortcomings; 'needs' and 'wants' – the predicament if you like – faced by people I've chosen to call Al.

-SFP offers the most efficient and practical solutions.
+SFP addresses this by offering the most efficient and practical solutions.